CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-17.md

 ## Review

 In this lab, you:

 - Installed the **Windows Security Events** solution from the Content Hub.
-- Connected Azure Windows virtual machines to Log Analytics.
+- Connected Azure Windows virtual machines to **Log Analytics**.
-- Configured the **Security Events via Legacy Agent** connector to stream all security events.
+- Configured the **Security Events via Legacy Agent** connector to stream all events.
-- Verified the successful connection of both virtual machines in the data connector status.
+- Verified that both virtual machines showed as **Connected** in the data connector status.

 ## You have successfully completed the lab.
 Click on Next to Continue